chimera-suite/use-case/README.md

 Before starting it is needed to load the Knowledge Graph in Jena Fuseki.
 Go to [http://localhost:3030](http://localhost:3030), and click on the `MANAGE DATASET` section on the top bar, and create a ne new _in-memory dataset_ called `pizzads`.
 Then, you can __upload__ the ontology file located in `/jena-fuseki/init/pizza-fuseki.owl`.

 For runnig the notebook's analytical tasks it is needed to go on the Jupyter web interface.
 Go to [http://localhost:8888](http://localhost:8888) and click on the __upload__ button on the top right to add two notebooks : `notebook_DS.ipyml` and `notebook_BA.ipyml`.
 All the subsequent steps of this tutorial are performed inside the two notebooks

 Let's start by opening the `notebook_DS.ipyml`.
-This is the notebook that has been created by the Data Scientist team, which needs to make an anomaly detection anlysis to decide if a pizza cooked by a restaurant is _good_ or _anomalous_.
-In order to perform their analysis, they have created a __SPARQL query__ to be executed using PySPARQL.
+This is the notebook created by the Data Scientist team, which needs to make an anomaly detection anlysis to decide if a pizza cooked by a restaurant is _good_ or _anomalous_.
+In order to perform their analysis, the decided to use PySPARQL to execute a __SPARQL query__.
 This ensures flexibility because they can use any python data science library while benefitting from Peppo's experience captured in the KG.
+The query code is the following.

 ```
 sparql_endpoint = "http://jena-fuseki:3030/pizzads"